Wisborough Green – St Peter ad Vincula

 Large like other parishes in this area, this was a centre of mediaeval glass-making.
 The large church stands on a low mound that seems barely wide enough and this appears to have determined a number of unusual features.
 The rare dedication is shared with one of the chapels in the Tower of London and, though no link is known, both probably originated in the later C11.

 The nave presents some puzzles.
 The walls of the roughly square western part are 4ft 6in thick, with herringbone masonry, which was commonest before 1100, small north and south windows and flat clasping buttresses.
 Stepped round-headed north and south doorways lack abaci and the west one, which is off-centre and has a solid tympanum, could have opened onto a stair.
 The walling of the eastern part is much thinner, but with herringbone at its south east angle.
 Godfrey posits a massive, square tower-nave (2 p4), with a chancel on the site of the eastern part.
-This arrangement exists elsewhere, eg Fingest, Buckinghamshire (BE p380), but the north wall of the western part of the present chancel also has herringbone, suggesting all are of the same date.
+This arrangement exists elsewhere, e g Fingest, Buckinghamshire (BE(W) p715), but the presence of herringbone masonry in the north wall of the western part of the chancel as well suggests all are of the same date.
 Conceivably there was a two-part chancel and sanctuary like Bishopstone, East Sussex, but no example is known of this arrangement combined with a tower-nave.

 The floor of the long chancel is a step below the nave, presumably because of the slope of the mound.
 Except the herringbone outside, there is nothing earlier than the C13.
 There are three tall lancets each side, the westernmost ones with lower sills, and three stepped east ones; the centre one is wider and taller and the rere-arches are roll-moulded, with a string-course linking the sills.
 A north doorway has a continuous roll-moulding.